 Do you have an agreement customised for the Brazilian legal environment?

 Companies with agents around the world frequently have standard contracts that they use to appoint agents in different jurisdictions.
 Due to Brazil’s particular rules relating to agency relationships, it is important that standard agreements be reviewed by Brazilian lawyers before they are presented to the agent.

-Relying on a choice of law and court provision will do little to avoid the mandatory nature of many Brazilian laws that will apply to the agency relationship – the Representatives Law expressly provides that only the courts where the agent is domiciled will have jurisdiction over disputes between agents and their principals.
+Relying on a choice of law and court provision may not prevent the mandatory nature of many Brazilian laws that will apply to the agency relationship.

 Thus, having a well-drafted agreement customised to the Brazilian legal environment and following its terms throughout the agency relationship will go a long way to minimise the exposure of the principal to undesired risks.